Social Media Management: How to Fix Mistakes Business People Make

 Preaching to the Converted

-One of the common issues with businesses or organizations is that they preach to the converted, that is saying things their audience already knows.
+One of the common issues with businesses or organizations is that they preach to the converted, that is say things their audience already knows.
 This is to some extent useful in getting engagement but boring and repetitive.

 In case of depressing topics like climate change preaching to the converted can even lead to anxiety and inactivity.

-What happens when you’re afraid you either run or freeze.
+What happens when you’re afraid?
+You either run or freeze.
 There is nowhere to run from climate change thus people freeze, don’t move and don’t act.

 Solution: posting actionable advice instead.
 Check who your audience is and assume there is a certain amount of knowledge you can rely on.
 Don’t treat experts like newbies.
+Share calls to action to those who already already in the “middle of the funnel” and not completely new to the subject.

 Chasing the Next Big Thing